Call to connect with a licensed agent

 4. Ignoring the dotted line

-In order for your tax return to be filed, you have to sign it!
+For your tax return to be filed, you have to sign it!
 Forgetting to sign could mean late penalties and fines.
 You could also be subject to an audit.

 5. Forgetting about Required Minimum Distributions (RMDs)